 Designing the Moment

-November 06, 2025
+November 10, 2025

-We wanted to redesign everything — the whole experience, every screen, every flow.
+As a team of designers we wanted to redesign everything — the whole experience, every screen, every flow.
 But what changed everything wasn’t the big picture.
+It was one tiny moment that finally made sense.

 01